-- Find a ring they wear on the ring finger of their left hand and use the ring sizer to measure the ring itself.
+- Find a ring they wear on their left hand, ring finger and use the ring sizer to measure the ring itself.

 - Measure their finger while they're sleeping (this will require agility and works best with heavy sleepers).